The Digital Public Library of America and MWDL

 Key information you should know

-- Timing: DPLA harvests MWDL metadata every two months.
+- Timing: DPLA harvests MWDL metadata quarterly.

 - Broad public access to your metadata: Metadata records for your digital items are openly available and searchable on DPLA's public website and through DPLA's Open API.
 All metadata records available through MWDL (note: just the metadata, not the digital objects being described) are available under a Creative Commons "CC0" license.
 For more information about DPLA's policies, see these pages: